 Batty Langley's

-A 1724 Georgian house transformed into a baroque theatre of 29 rooms, each with its own distinct decor.
+A 1724 Georgian house transformed into a baroque theatre of 29 rooms, each signed with a different decor.

 Batty Langley's